11 of the best trainers for walking

 Whether you're someone who's always enjoyed walking or you've recently committed to getting your daily step count up, you'll want to make sure you're equipped with the best trainers for walking.
 Finding the correct yet fashionable trainers will ensure your feet are supported during every step you take.
 Plus, you'll look the part.

 Walking is a great form of exercise, with lots of physical and mental health benefits.
 It can give you a new appreciation for your surroundings.
 And the joy that can be found in going outside for a daily walk is unrivalled.
-Walking outdoors in the UK can be very rewarding and is fantastic for a change of scenery, getting fresh air, sunlight and moving your body.
+Walking outdoors in the UK can be very rewarding and is fantastic for a change of scenery, getting fresh air, and sunlight - not to mention, moving your body.

 Sometimes overlooked as a form of exercise, walking can help you build stamina, burn calories and improve your heart health.
 Of course, going for a walk doesn't always have to involve going on a scenic adventure.
 There are benefits to just simply going for a stroll around your neighbourhood or opting to travel by foot instead of the car when you're nipping out close by.
 With a walk, you can go at a slow or brisk pace.